Henry FitzRoy, Duke of Richmond and Somerset: Elevation

 To be a duke was a significant honour.
-It was the highest rank of the peerage, and the title, originally devised by Edward III, King of England for his son Edward, Prince of Wales as the Duke of Cornwall, retained its royal aura.
+It was the highest rank of the peerage, and the title, originally devised by Edward III for his son Edward, Prince of Wales as the Duke of Cornwall, retained its royal aura.
 The former Henry FitzRoy was subsequently referred to in all formal correspondence as the "right high and noble Prince Henry, Duke of Richmond and Somerset".
 As if to compound this sense of royal dignity and endow the child with as much respectability as possible, Henry VIII had granted his son the unprecedented honour of a double dukedom.
-While he is mostly known as Richmond, some pains were taken to see that he bore both titles in equal weight.
-The bulk of Richmond's new lands came from Margaret Beaufort's estate.
+While he was mostly known as Richmond, some pains were taken to see that he bore both titles in equal weight.
+The bulk of FitzRoy's new lands came from Margaret Beaufort's estate.
 These were lands which were the rightful inheritance of King Henry VII when he was Earl of Richmond and the lands which had belonged to John Beaufort, Duke of Somerset, the father of Margaret Beaufort.
 The use of the Duchy of Somerset must have struck a chord among the courtiers, as it was well known that the Beauforts' eldest child was John Somerset, a royal bastard who had been legitimised following his parents' adultery and then marriage.
 A part of the Beaufort connection to the Somerset duchy, the title of Duke of Richmond was important as the earldom of Richmond had been held by his grandfather King Henry VII and by his great-grandfather Edmund Tudor, 1st Earl of Richmond.
 The earldom of Nottingham had been held by Richmond's great uncle Prince Richard of Shrewsbury, Duke of York, the second son of Edward IV.
-Seeing Henry's obvious pride and affection for his son, many of those who witnessed Richmond's elevation must have wondered if this was what the King had in mind.
+Seeing Henry's obvious pride and affection for his son, many of those who witnessed FitzRoy's elevation must have wondered if this was what the King had in mind.
 To support his new status, Henry granted his young son an annuity of £4,845.
 Following the ceremony, there were "great feasts and disguising".
 Henry wished to celebrate his six-year-old son with customary extravagance.
 It is unknown if Elizabeth Blount was present, but it is certain that the new duke's stepfather Gilbert Tailboys, 1st Baron Tailboys of Kyme was present and must have given her an eyewitness account.

 It was a proud day for Henry, and for his former mistress Elizabeth; however, the ceremony did nothing to spare the Queen's feelings.
 She knew she had failed to give England a prince and was anxious about her own daughter's prospects.
 In a private letter, the Venetian ambassador wrote: "It seems that the Queen resents the earldom and dukedom conferred on the King’s natural son and remains dissatisfied.
 At the instigation it is said of her three Spanish ladies her chief counsellors, so that the King has dismissed them from court, a strong measure but the Queen was obliged to submit and have patience".